 Thank you for your interest in the President’s Administrative Fellows Program.
 This program is an exciting opportunity for both professional and personal growth for recent Vassar graduates.
 Our goal is to expose recent graduates to a range of experiences and prepare graduates for future careers in higher education administration.
-Over the course of the year-long program, Administrative Fellows will report to a senior administrator at the college and work on central projects and programs that are poised to make Vassar a better institution for our students, faculty, administrators, alumnae/i, and community partners.
+Over the course of the year-long program, Administrative Fellows will report to a senior administrator at the College and work on central projects and programs that are poised to make Vassar a better institution for our students, faculty, administrators, alums, and community partners.

 I hope you will consider staying at Vassar after graduation as part of the President’s Administrative Fellows program.
-In doing so, you will learn from administrators who will have your professional development at the forefront of their minds, as you work on projects together and continue to share your talents with the college.
+In doing so, you will learn from administrators who will have your professional development at the forefront of their minds, as you work on projects together and continue to share your talents with the College.

 The President’s Administrative Fellows Program is a year-long program that exposes recent Vassar graduates to roles in higher education administration.
 At the end of the Fellowship, Administrative Fellows will have both a broad understanding of how institutions of higher education function and a deep understanding of the area in which they are placed.
 The Administrative Fellows Program will prepare students to take on leadership roles at Vassar, other institutions of higher education, and organizations in other sectors.